-Sociology is the study of people in society.
+Sociology is the study of society.
 Throughout the GCSE we will look at the ways in which our behaviour, beliefs and identity are shaped by different social institutions and the world around us.
-Students will develop knowledge and skills so that you can investigate and critically analyse the social world, exploring issues such as gender, class, religion and crime.
+Students will develop knowledge and skills so that they can investigate and critically analyse the social world, exploring issues such as gender, class, religion and crime.
 Studying sociology will allow you to explore controversial topics and to develop informed opinions based on knowledge and reasoning.

-Introduction, written exam - 1 hour
+Introduction to social sciences, written exam - 1 hour

 Paper 1, written exam - 1 hour 45 minutes

 Paper 2, written exam - 1 hour 45 minutes

 Studying Sociology will develop analytical, assimilation and communication skills by comparing and contrasting different perspectives on a variety of social issues.
 Students will learn how to use knowledge and understanding to construct reasoned arguments to reach substantiated conclusions.
 These skills are transferable to a range of careers including - but not limited to - the caring professions, the diplomatic service, education, the media, or the Criminal Justice System; it will certainly provide a new perspective on the social world in which we live.

 The first part of the course focuses on developing knowledge and skills essential for the study of Sociology, whilst linking to other social sciences that are only available at A-Level.
 Students will gain an introduction to law and society, politics and power, and sociology.
 The focus of the content will be around the central theme of the “Youth in Society.”
 This will enable students to build the necessary knowledge and understanding in a field of study they have not had the opportunity to study in Year 7 and 8.

 For all units, students will use their own knowledge and understanding of the entire course to evidence deeper understanding of the above topics.